Performance AC truck

 Our expert technicians are here for youSchedule Online Today

-There are a variety of reasons why your AC compressor might not be turning on, ranging from simple issues like a tripped circuit breaker to more complex problems like a faulty capacitor or compressor motor.
-In this blog post, we’ll explore the common reasons why your AC compressor might not be turning on and provide tips on what you can do to get your air conditioning system back up and running.
+There are a variety of reasons why your AC compressor is not turning on, ranging from simple issues like a tripped circuit breaker to more complex problems like a faulty capacitor or compressor motor.
+In this blog post, we’ll explore the common reasons why your AC compressor is not working as intended and provide tips on what you can do to get your air conditioning system back up and running.

 What Is an AC Compressor?

-An air conditioning compressor is a vital component found in an AC unit.
+An air conditioning compressor is a vital component found in an AC unit that takes care of cooling the air.
 This part takes all of the hot air that’s in your home or apartment.
 It then transfers it outside using the cooling agent known as refrigerant.

 Related: AC Thermostat – The Complete Guide